 And there’s only one commandment that is left to all of us.
 When Jesus was asked, “What should we do?
 What should we do?”
 He only said one sentence: “You must learn to love one another in the same way that I have loved you.”

-Information about Father Hanly’s homily for Good Friday, Year B
+Information about Father Hanly’s homily for Good Friday of the Lord’s Passion, Year B

 All Rights Reserved.

-This homily was delivered on 6th April 2012.
+Father Hanly’s homily for Good Friday of the Lord’s Passion, Year B, was delivered on 6th April 2012.